 - weight with sheath is 4 ounces (117 g).

-The knife as a whole is a great tool for wood carvers who enjoy relief carvings such as spoons, bowls and the likes.
-It’s a great knife that comes with a great design especially since it is curver at the edge.
-This Morakniv Wood Carving Double-Edge Hook Knife 162 is quite strong and resistant to a lot of things.
-That however does not make it proof of any of these elements.
+The Mora 162 is a great tool for woodcarvers who enjoy relief carvings such as spoons, bowls, and the like.
+It’s a great knife with a great design, especially since it is curver at the edge.
+This Morakniv Wood Carving Double-Edge Hook Knife 162 is quite strong and resistant to many things.
+That, however, does not make it proof of any of these elements.

-It’s a double-edged hook knife that comes with a thick steel blade with a tight curve.
-Though it is a durable knife, it is prone to rusting hence one may see rust spots since it is not oiled.
-The wooden handle is strong, at the same time it can crack or burn easily.
+It’s a double-edged hook knife with a thick steel blade with a tight curve.
+Though it is a durable knife, it is prone to rust; hence one may see rust spots since it is not oiled.
+The wooden handle is strong.
+At the same time, it can crack or burn easily.
 So when it comes to durability, one has to be very careful in dealing with the knife on their own.

-The great thing about this knife is that it comes with an affordable price tag which will definitely set smiles on woodcarver’s faces.
-It’s a great knife for camping and hiking, so in case you feel you love either of the two, this knife could be a great option to carry around.
+The great thing about this knife is that it comes with an affordable price tag which will set smiles on woodcarver’s faces.
+It’s an excellent knife for camping and hiking, so if you feel you love either of the two, this knife could be a great option to carry around.

-In conclusion, as with all knives what matters is that it is sharp, it is strong and has a high resistance to certain elements.
-This knife ticks all of these boxes with an average mark hence making it a great knife that also comes at an affordable price.
+In conclusion, as with all knives, what matters is that they are sharp, strong, and have a high resistance to certain elements.
+This knife ticks all of these boxes with an average mark, making it a great knife that comes at an affordable price.